 I know Fix#1 did not fix your iPhone Wi-Fi connectivity issue.
 But don’t worry here are another troubleshooting instructions.
-You already checked your router, now you need to analyse if your iPhone is connecting to all other networks except one.
+You already checked your router, now you need to analyze if your iPhone is connecting to all other networks except one.

 - To do this, head over to any Wi-Fi enabled cafeteria or maybe your friends home.